 About Zuber Lawler:

-Zuber Lawler, one of the most selective law firms in the U.S., represents clients throughout the world from offices in Chicago, Los Angeles, Silicon Valley, and New York.
+Zuber Lawler, one of the most selective law firms in the U.S., represents clients throughout the world from offices in Chicago, Denver, Los Angeles, New York, Phoenix, and Silicon Valley.
 Zuber Lawler represents a long list of Fortune 500 companies, as well as funds and government entities.
 The firm is uniquely situated to manage intellectual property, deals, IPOs, regulatory work, litigation and employment counselling.
 Zuber Lawler’s attorneys work in languages covering 90% of the world’s population. www.zuberlawler.com